 Your next stop is Gullfoss, a truly spectacular waterfall located in an ancient valley.
 You will see an incredible and remarkable phenomenon, how the Hvítá flows down Gullfoss and vanishes into the earth.
 The Golden Circle ends with the historical and geological wonder - Thingvellir National Park.

-3. The Midnight Sun
+3. Things to See in Iceland: The Midnight Sun

 The Midnight Sun features near the top of almost every list of things to experience in Iceland.
 And we are not surprised at all!